josefadamcik/josefadamcik.cz/_posts/2022-12-05-ironsworn-offline-setup.md

 I didn't have any of the books in physical form.
 I had the move references, but the oracles and foes are quite useful as well.
 Of course, I could always use my phone and check a pdf there.
 But that wasn't working really well.

-I ended up taking quite some effort to put together and print small booklets with oracles and foes for both Ironsworn and Starforged.
+I ended up taking quite some effort to put together and print small booklets with oracles and foes for both [Ironsworn][ironsworn] and [Starforged][starforged].
 Using various PDF manipulations programs I took the pages and ordered them in the documents as I wanted.
-For Ironsworn I combined pages from both the main Ironsworn book and Ironsworn: Delve.
+For Ironsworn I combined pages from both the main Ironsworn book and [Ironsworn: Delve][delve].
 The page numbering is obviously wrong but they are still much easier to use than PDF.

 {% responsive_image path: images/solorpg/PXL_20220808_212414642.MP.jpg  alt:"" figcaption: "Ironsworn and Ironsworn: Delve oracles and foes combined into two small booklets" %}